-Founded in 2017, ConnectedGreen provides a smart system for remote monitoring of green projects.
-Making the world greener with smart technology.
-ConnectedGreen has deployed more than 1,200 sensors in The Netherlands and Belgium.
+Founded in 2017, ConnectedGreen offers a smart system for remote monitoring of green projects.
+They’re making the world greener with innovative technology and have already deployed more than 1,200 sensors in the Netherlands and Belgium.